 People sometimes ask how they can contribute to the Whatcom Tea Party.
 You can do it electronically, by clicking the orange “Donate” button at the top right of every page, or if you prefer not to contribute electronically, you can send your check made out toWhatcom County Citizens for Freedom (or WCCF for short)

 Your generous donations make everything you see here, possible.
 Consider it an investment in good government.

 Get Your Cup of Hot Tea!

-To help solve the problem, the Whatcom Tea Party 2013 theme is, Just Show Up!
-You’ll be seeing that tag line in our literature, and at our events.
+To help solve the problem, the Whatcom Tea Party 2013 theme was, Just Show Up!
+You saw that tag line in our literature, and at our events.
 Well, it is so important, we decided to keep it.

 Show up where?
 At Whatcom Tea Party events of course!
 But also at city and county council, boards and commission meetings, the list goes on… You don’t even have to say anything, Just Show Up!
 Government officials, just knowing they’re being watched, change their behavior.

 It’s easy to get on a first name basis with your local reps.
 Think about it: They can’t represent our point of view if they don’t even know we exist!

 If you really want to show up, run for office!
 It’s not for everyone, but one on the council is worth 200 in the bush.

 Liberty is more fun, more demanding and more rewarding.
 Got liberty?